 Combining Liquids with Meals

-There are numerous parasites which make human stomach their abode.
-Some of them have the potential to induce chronic digestive disorders.
-Thus, besides stomach ache, if you experience diarrhea after eating, you can be sure of a parasitic infestation.
-Feeling tired after eating is also not unusual if you have parasites in your stomach.
+Several parasites make human stomach their abode.
+Some of them can induce chronic digestive disorders.
+Thus, besides stomach ache, if you get diarrhea after eating, you can be sure of a parasitic infestation.
+Feeling tired after eating is not unusual if you have parasites in stomach.
 Deworming once a month is the only option of curing oneself of parasites.

 Exercising immediately after meals is one of the leading causes of pain in the stomach.
 Some fitness freaks just cannot get the better of their fitness mania, and without a second thought go for rigorous exercises immediately after a heavy meal.
 Needless to say, this is an extremely wrong practice, and can give rise to a serious health problem.